-By now, Leelah’s story has gone viral.
+Leelah’s story is one you have probably heard.
 The transgender girl who committed suicide by stepping in front of an oncoming tractor-trailer, citing her “Christian” parents’ rejection of her as the reason.

 Deep, sad sigh.
 Heartache.
 Anger.
 Yet another destroyed life over people’s ignorance and cruelty.